twistresources/docker-mysql-phpmyadmin/README.md

 2. Move the downloaded files to your project directory and tidy up.

     $ mv docker-mysql-phpmyadmin/* .
     $ rm -rf docker-mysql-phpmyadmin

 3. Update the configuration file `dbenv.sh`:

   DB_NAME - This name of a database you wish to create for your application.

-DOCKER_IP - This probably doesn'need to be this changed, but check that it matches the output of `boot2docker ip`.
+  DOCKER_IP - This probably doesn't need to be this changed, but check it matches the output of `boot2docker ip`.

 #### Commands